 Title No. Sem.
-Grade Prerequisite Description Christian Doctrine (Bible 12) 6401 1 12 None This course explores the breadth of Christian doctrines (beliefs) and spiritual formation.
+Grade Prerequisite Description A Journey Through Revelation 6521 1 10-12 Old Testament 1 This course is an extensive study of John's Revelation from a historical, literary, and practical perspective.
+The students will be introduced to the various genres that shape the book and will do a visual and historical examination of the seven churches addressed in the text.
+Students will come to understand the role of apocalyptic literature and its present application in worship, decision-making, and service; in addition, students will learn how to share the hope of the resurrection and a renewed earth.
+Christian Doctrine (Bible 12) 6401 1 12 None This course explores the breadth of Christian doctrines (beliefs) and spiritual formation.
 Special attention is given to each doctrine's biblical roots, their expression in creeds, confessions, catechisms, and modern media.
 Students will learn to articulate their beliefs in verbal and written forms and see how beliefs transform our thinking and lives through the practice of spiritual disciplines and discipleship.
 Christian Ministries 6506 1 11-12 None In this elective course, students explore what it means to be a Christian leader and what makes quality and meaningful worship.
 Students discover their God-given gifts and practice using them through chapel planning and other opportunities.
 Students explore our Christian calling to be disciples of Jesus who make disciples and how to do that well no matter what context they find themselves in after high school.
 Emphasis is placed on spiritual disciplines, sharing our faith, and building relationships.
 Students are also challenged to deepen their relationship with God through spiritual formation, specifically prayer.
 Christian Worldview (Bible 11) 6301 1 11 None This course begins with the Bible and moves toward a definition of "worldview" and a description of a Christian worldview in comparison to other worldviews (world religions/non-religions).
 Students then examine how a Christian worldview impacts moral choices by studying ethics and discovering how to live out their faith in a Christ-centered, God-honoring way.
 Students will work on writing their personal stories in order to see how their story fits in God's grand story.
 Finally, they learn to defend their Christian worldview by studying apologetics and how to respond to the many charges against the Christian faith.
 Discipleship 6512 1 11-12 None This elective class will challenge students to think with a Hebrew lens and experience the Jewish biblical culture to capture their head, heart, hands, and feet in total commitment to God.
 A major emphasis of this course is understanding that God chose us to be his partners in bringing shalom to a chaotic world and committing to working actively toward that.
-Introduction to Christianity 6501 1 9-12 International students with little to no background on Christianity This course is designed to introduce international students to Christianity in general, Christianity as it is practiced in the western world, and global Christianity.
-This course will also explore the storyline of the Bible, local churches, and the ancient and contemporary practices of the Church.
-Students will also learn about the cultures represented by the current students through local cultural experiences.